rcore-os/zCore/README.md

 To debug, set `RUST_LOG` environment variable to one of `error`, `warn`, `info`, `debug`, `trace`.

-NOTE: On macOS, sometimes it may raise an error `Operation not permitted` when performing mmap.
-I don't know why.
-Just retry...
+**NOTE for macOS**: Add your IDE and Terminal to `System Preference - Security & Privacy - Privacy - Developer Tools`.
+Otherwise it may raise an error `Operation not permitted` when performing mmap due to system policy.

 ## Components